paul-bokelman/m221/README.md

 # Purpose

-Wanted to prove seniors from Del Norte with a website for senior assassins.
-The premise of our page is for us to display the players that are alive/dead in the game as well as a few other cool features.
+Wanted to providee seniors from Del Norte with an aestheticlaly pleasing website for senior assassins.
+The premise of our page is for us to display the players that are alive/dead in the game as well as with a few other cool features.

 # How to Contribute